Justin Gainey: Coaching career

-After graduating with a degree in Business Administration from NC State, Gainey returned to his alma mater and served as an administrative coordinator on Sydney Lowe's staff from 2006 to 2008.
+After graduating with a degree in Business Administration from NC State, Gainey returned to his alma mater and served as an administrative coordinator on Sidney Lowe's staff from 2006 to 2008.
 Gainey was then promoted to director of operations, holding the position for 1 year.
 He spent the following season at Elon University as an assistant coach before joining Jason Capel's staff at Appalachian State in the same role.
 Gainey and Capel had a strong relationship dating back to playing a year of high school basketball together.
 After serving as an assistant coach for 4 years at Appalachian State, Gainey accepted the director of operations job on Steve Wojciechowski's staff at Marquette.
 In his final 2 seasons as director of operations, the Golden Eagles won at least 19 games in both seasons and made an NCAA Tournament appearance in his final season (2016-17).

 Next, Gainey joined his former college head coach, Herb Sendek, as an assistant coach at Santa Clara.
 In his one year at Santa Clara, Gainey was instrumental in the Broncos signing a recruiting class in 2018 that was ranked in the top 10 for mid-majors.
 Gainey then joined Sean Miller's staff as an assistant coach at Arizona for 2 seasons.
 At Arizona, Gainey assisted in the recruitment of 3 NBA draft picks - Josh Green, Zeke Nnaji, and Nico Mannion.
 The Wildcats led the Pac-12 in scoring and finished with 21 wins in Gainey's final year at Arizona.
 Following his time in Arizona, Gainey rejoined Steve Wojciechowski's staff at Marquette for the 2020-21 season.